Praveena1204/FULL_ADDER_SUBTRACTOR/README.md

 ## NAME: A.PRAVEENA
 ## REGISTER N0: 24006885
-# EXPERIMENT NO:4 Implementation of FULL_ADDER_SUBTRACTOR
+# EXPERIMENT NO:4 IMPLEMENTATION OF FULL ADDER AND SUBTRACTOR

 Implementation-of-Full-Adder-and-Full-subtractor-circuit